line/line-fido2-server/README.md

 <img src="images/chrome_android_fingerprint_auth.GIF" height="500" align="center" alt="registration_flow"/>

 ## Modules
-- server: FIDO2 server
+- server: A FIDO2 server implementation conforming to the FIDO2 standard
 - common: FIDO2 related common models
-- rp-server: a simple RP server implementation
+- rp-server: A sample application with a FIDO2 RP implementation
-- spring-boot-stater: FIDO2 server wrapped in a spring boot starter
+- spring-boot-stater: A spring-boot-starter version of the LINE FIDO2 server application that can be easily integrated into a Spring Boot environment

 ## Features
-- Supported browsers (Supported authenticators and interfaces may be different depending on the current browsers implementations)
-   - Chrome
-   - Opera (inherited from Chrome)
-   - Firefox
-   - MS Edge (Windows 10 /w 2018 October Update)
-   - MS Edge on Chromium
-   - Safari
-- Supported authenticators (Platforms and externals)
-   - Any FIDO2 authenticators and U2F authenticators with None attestation
-- Signature algorithms
-   - RS1 (RSASSA-PKCS1-v1_5 w/ SHA-1)
-   - RS256 (RSASSA-PKCS1-v1_5 w/ SHA-256)
-   - RS384 (RSASSA-PKCS1-v1_5 w/ SHA-384)
-   - RS512 (RSASSA-PKCS1-v1_5 w/ SHA-512)
-   - PS256 (RSASSA-PSS w/ SHA-256)
-   - PS384 (RSASSA-PSS w/ SHA-384)
-   - PS512 (RSASSA-PSS w/ SHA-512)
-   - EDDSA (EdDSA)
-   - ES256 (ECDSA w/ SHA-256)
-   - ES384 (ECDSA w/ SHA-384)
-   - ES512 (ECDSA w/ SHA-512)
-   - ES256K (ECDSA using P-256K and SHA-256)
 - Supported attestation types
    - Basic
    - Self